-In order to upgrade the JVM used to run Jenkins, more specifically from Java 8 to Java 11, there are a few details and steps to take care.
+There are a few details and steps to upgrade the JVM used to run Jenkins, more specifically from Java 8 to Java 11.

 If you’re upgrading the JVM used to run Jenkins, and particularly if you’re upgrading from Java 8 to Java 11, there are some details you should know and precautions you should take.

 As with any upgrade, we recommend backing up

 JENKINS_HOME and testing the upgrade with the backup before performing the upgrade on your production instance.

 |In production environments, you should use only LTS versions of Jenkins.
 Java 11 is supported in Jenkins 2.164.1 and later.
 All Jenkins LTS versions since 2.164.1 support Java 11.|

 If you need to upgrade Jenkins as well as the JVM, we recommend that you:

 How you upgrade Jenkins depends on how you installed Jenkins in the first place.